awesomeali

 Glacier Camping Journal Entries

 The Glacier Diaries Flying over the Matanuska Glacier by helicopter to arrive at your private ice climbing base camp is quite the adventure.
-Now, add glamping and gourmet meals to the mix and you have yourself an overnight glacier camping experience.
+Now, add glamping and gourmet meals to the mix, and you have yourself an overnight glacier camping experience.
 See what these guests had to say about their trip out to glacier camp.
 07.02.21 "With gratitude, we are far more interesting now that we have ice climbed and slept on a glacier than we were yesterday.
 This is definitely "The Last Frontier", but we would not have been able to experience it correctly without Lindsay!
-I was a little apprehensive bringing two teenagers here, but because of the attention to detail that Lindsay continued to have throughout the trip, they had the best time ever!
+I was a little apprehensive about bringing two teenagers here, but thanks to Lindsay's attention to detail throughout the trip, they had the best time ever!
 The hospitality, the food, the fire, all of it was greatly appreciated.
-But surprisingly the best thing about this trip was my girls [...]
+But surprisingly, the best thing about this trip was my girls seeing [...]

 Winter Time on a Glacier

 Life on a glacier is constantly changing, sometimes faster than others.
-During the summer you can see glacial changes happen in a matter of hours by means of meltwater and shifting.
-And in the winter the glacial world moves much slower and offers a different perspective of the ice.
-Summertime on a Glacier Meltwater carves and drains out of moulins that ice climbers explore in the summer In the summer, glaciers move and change quicker because they are in their 'melt season'.
-This is when ice melts faster than it can accumulate due to the consistently higher temperatures of the summer months.
-You might see large meltwater lakes near the toe of the glacier.
+During the summer, you can see glacial changes happen in a matter of hours by means of meltwater and shifting.
+And in the winter, the glacial world moves much more slowly, offering a different perspective on the ice.
+Summertime on a Glacier In the summer, glaciers move and change more quickly because they are in their 'melt season'.
+This is when ice melts faster than it can accumulate, due to the consistently higher summer temperatures.
+You might see large meltwater lakes near the glacier's toe.
 The water level of these lakes can rise and fall as daily temperatures fluctuate.
-If there is more sun and warmer temperatures, there is more melt that happens.
-Not only does meltwater influence the [...]
+With more sun and warmer temperatures, there is more melt.
+Not only does meltwater influence the lakes, but it also influences the rate of ice shifting and carving that the glacier undergoes.
+Meltwater [...]

 Into the Belly of a Glacier